 Note: Restore logs for the inSync Client are saved in the inSyncRestore.log file and the file is zipped after each restore.
 This log contains the details of the last restore operation.

 Data restore requests

 You can restore data by using the inSync Client or the inSync Web.
 Some of the qualities of data restore are:

 - Restore requests are added to a queue and are completed sequentially.

-- Restore requests will remain in queue if the inSync Client is not connected to the inSync Server.
-Restores will start whenever connection is established.
+- Restore requests will remain in a queue if the inSync Client is not connected to the inSync Server.
+Restores will start whenever a connection is established.

 - Restore will stop if the connection between the inSync Client and the inSync Server is interrupted.
 Restore resumes after the connection is reestablished.